AACI Kosher Russia – Moscow & St. Petersburg

-Welcome to Moscow: Our tour starts with Tefillah at the lovely Marina Roscha Jewish Community Center.
-We will have a chance to daven Shacharit, tour the complex and have a delicious brunch.
+Welcome to Moscow: Our tour starts with Tefillah at the lovely Maryina Roscha Jewish Community Center.
+Then tour the complex followed by a delicious brunch.

-We will proceed to the Museum of Russian Jewish History, the first Jewish museum in Moscow, which, after a long interval, was reopened on May 18, 2011.
-On display are rare documents, photographs and pictures dating back to the 18th century.
+We will proceed to the Museum of Russian Jewish History, the first Jewish museum in Moscow.
+On display are rare documents, photographs, and pictures dating back to the 18th century.
 You will learn about traditional Jewish professions and crafts, and about their relationship with the government before and after the Revolution.
 Several rooms are devoted to the life of the Jewish community during Soviet times.
 The museum was founded by Sergey Ustinov, vice-president of the Russian Jewish Congress.
-Unfortunately the museum doesn’t have enough room to accommodate all its exhibits (only 1000 items are on display; more than 3000 exhibits are kept in storage).
+Unfortunately, the museum doesn’t have enough room to accommodate all its exhibits.

-En route to hotel enjoy a brief introduction to the city by bus including a visit to Red Square.
+En route to the hotel, enjoy a brief introduction to the city by bus.

 Check in the hotel.

 Kosher dinner and Overnight in Moscow

 Our first stop is inside the Kremlin Walls.
 After an extensive tour of Moscow’s highlights and spending time in the middle of the world-famous Red Square, we will proceed to the St. Basil’s Cathedral (the colorful church that stands along the Red Square) and then on to the Kremlin.